tfenster/end2end/source/_posts/2021-01-05-creating-a-windows-docker-swarm-on-azure-using-terraform-part-ii.md

 - The first manager needs to do something different[^2] than the others.
 This is realized as a script param, again explained in more detail in the next post, but the only good way to set that up was a different configuration for the first manager.
 - Also, the first manager needs a dedicated, static IP address to advertise when creating and when joining the Swarm.
-- The second manager can only come start its configuration when the first one is completely done.
+- The second manager can only start its configuration when the first one is completely done.
 This is easily accomplished with a `depends_on` setting that tells the second manager to start only after the initialization script of the first one is finished and I couldn't find a good way to get that implemented when using a `count`-based setup.

 {% highlight hcl linenos %}
 resource "azurerm_windows_virtual_machine" "mgr2" {